 - Don’t let the fear of costs or the uncertainty about who will be responsible for payments prevent you from getting proper evaluation and treatment.

-- Keep track of all other economic losses and expenses resulting from the injuries: lost work or wages, and expenses for services you can’t do now, such as pet care, lawn care, household cleaning, etc.
+- Keep track of all other monetary losses and expenses resulting from the injuries, including lost work or wages, and expenses for services you cannot do now, such as pet care, lawn care, household cleaning, etc.

 - As soon as you can, write down as much as you can remember about the accident itself.
 Make notes of any conversations you had with people involved in the accident or with witnesses.
 Preserve any evidence, such as clothing and physical items present at the scene, and any photographs of the site or your injuries.